Call Today

 Project Outline

-The project included the replacement of existing curtain walling; the application of render to brick façades; the reorganization of ground floor level facing; a new access; the introduction of balconies; the introduction of windows; the replacement of existing windows with new double-glazed units; and, new brick walling and an access on Bywell Place.
-Proposals comprise the more general refurbishment of the existing building and follows on from previously permitted application.
+The project therefore included the replacement of existing curtain walling; the application of render to brick façades; the reorganization of ground-floor level facing; a new access; the introduction of balconies; the introduction of windows; the replacement of existing windows with new double-glazed units; and, new brick walling and an access on Bywell Place.
+Proposals also comprised the more general refurbishment of the building.

-The project included the replacement of existing curtain walling; the application of render to brick façades; the reorganization of ground floor level facing; a new access; the introduction of balconies; the introduction of windows; the replacement of existing windows with new double-glazed units; and, new brick walling and an access on Bywell Place.
-Proposals comprise the more general refurbishment of the existing building and follows on from previously permitted application.
+The project therefore included the replacement of existing curtain walling; the application of render to brick façades; the reorganization of ground-floor level facing; a new access; the introduction of balconies; the introduction of windows; the replacement of existing windows with new double-glazed units; and, new brick walling and an access on Bywell Place.
+Proposals also comprised the more general refurbishment of the building.

 Reference: